 CT, although readily available, is not very sensitive for the diagnosis of haemochromatosis 6.
-In positive cases, marked homogenous increase in liver density (approximately HU 75 - 130) is demonstrated, making the portal vessels and hepatic veins appear of low attenuation relative to liver on non-contrast CT.
+In positive cases, marked homogenous increase in liver density (75-130 HU) is demonstrated, making the portal vessels and hepatic veins appear of low attenuation relative to liver on non-contrast CT.

-In primary haemochromatosis, spleen and bone marrow signal is typically normal and low pancreatic signal is usually only seen if there is cirrhosis.
+In primary haemochromatosis, spleen and bone marrow signal are typically normal and low pancreatic signal is usually only seen if there is cirrhosis.

 Quantitative MR techniques for measuring iron deposition have been developed, consisting of multiple gradient-echo sequences with progressively increasing TEs.
 The degree to which signal drops can then be plotted and an estimate of iron concentration generated.
 In cases with very high concentration, the method is unreliable as too little signal is returned from the liver 6.